 Be aware of the threats that you are likely to encounter and try to avoid them.

-When prepping, the best way to defend against any given threat is to avoid the places that those threats are likely to occur.
+The best way to defend against any given threat is to avoid the places that those threats are likely to occur.

 The threats we face today are most likely related to Islamic extremism.
 With this in mind, prepping for a vehicle-borne attack, bombing, shooting or stabbing are all likely.
 Avoiding crowds, especially those around protests and political/religious events is the best way to stay away from these threats.